linuxserver/Heimdall/readme.md

 ## Installing
 Apart from the Laravel 8 dependencies, namely PHP >= 7.4.32, BCMath PHP Extension, INTL PHP Extension, Ctype PHP Extension, Fileinfo PHP extension, JSON PHP Extension, Mbstring PHP Extension, OpenSSL PHP Extension, PDO PHP Extension, Tokenizer PHP Extension, XML PHP Extension, the only other thing Heimdall needs is sqlite support and zip support (php-zip).

 If you find you can't change the background make sure `php_fileinfo` is enabled in your php.ini.
-I believe it should be by default, but one user came across the issue on a windows system.
+I believe `php_fileinfo` should be enabled by default, but one user came across the issue on a windows system.

 Installation is as simple as cloning the repository somewhere, or downloading and extracting the zip/tar and pointing your httpd document root to the `/public` folder then creating the .env file and generating an encryption key (this is all taken care of for you with the docker).